open/close all folders

 - Stylistic Suck: Has absolutely no fashion sense, drawing skills, or imagination — sadly for him, all things Bossun excels at.

 - Terrible Artist: His idea of a good T-shirt is two kanji characters on a plain white design.
 He almost gets a Heroic B.S.O.D. when Agata points out how lame it was.
-And then he tries to make a "stylish" T-Shirt... which is so lame that Agata cried when wearing it.
+And then he tries to make a "stylish" T-Shirt (with some guidance from Bossun)... which is so lame that Agata cried when wearing it.

 - Worthy Opponent: He taunts Shinzou during the Gachinko Vivage Battle, but retracts his words after an impressive display of courage.